11domino11/RockPaperScissors/README.md

 # RockPaperScissors
-This project was created by The Odin Project as a way to help teach people Javascript in the context of web deisgn.
+This is a simple Rock Paper Scissors game that allows the player to select the options and play against a computer oppponent.
+Plays first to 5 and uses DOM manipulation.

+Player selects choices on bottom of screen and computer plays on top.